 Some investors believe that doing the right thing with their money will sacrifice the performance of their funds, but studies say otherwise.
 A study conducted by Morningstar found that ESG funds have successfully outperformed the wider market over the long term.

-Out of 4,900 funds analyzed in the research, over 77.3% of sustainable funds which were made available to investors more than a decade ago are still around today, compared to just 46.4% of traditional funds.
+Out of 4,900 funds analyzed in the research, over 77.3% of sustainable funds made available to investors more than a decade ago are still around today, compared to just 46.4% of traditional funds.

 See Related: What is the Theory of Change?